neoforged/Documentation/docs/gui/screens.md

 Second, there is the `fill` method, which submits a rectangle to be drawn to the screen.
 The line methods internally call this method.
 This takes in the left X coordinate, the top Y coordinate, the right X coordinate, the bottom Y coordinate, and the color.

-Third, there is the `renderOutline` method, which submits four rectangles that are one-pixel wide to act as an outline.
+Third, there is the `submitOutline` method, which submits four rectangles that are one-pixel wide to act as an outline.
 This takes in the left X coordinate, the top Y coordinate, the width of the outline, the height of the outline, and the color.

 Finally, there is the `fillGradient` method, which draws a rectangle with a vertical gradient.
 This takes in the left X coordinate, the top Y coordinate, the right X coordinate, the bottom Y coordinate, and the bottom and top colors.